MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 3. Select the template you want to use, and specify a name and region for the bot.

-    In the **Region where your Virtual Agent is stored** drop-down, select the PowerApps environment you want to use to create the bot.
+    In the **Region where your Virtual Agent is stored** drop-down, select the PowerApps environment you created.
 Then select **Create**.

+    > [!NOTE]
+    > Do not select the Default environment, which is not currently supported.

     Virtual Agent Designer creates the virtual agent and opens it in the browser.